 It’s this person’s first time cooking Thanksgiving dinner.
 They followed a bunch of easy Thanksgiving recipes, and whether or not that turkey turned out perfect or dreadfully dry, they’re spending the entire meal asking people how the meal turned out (and simultaneously fishing for compliments).

 Wait, who is that guy again?
+He’s not dating anyone in the family, but he couldn’t make it home for the holidays.
+Your family took him in, and he’s trying his best to be courteous.
 At least he doesn’t have to spend the holiday alone.

 Your poor father-in-law.
 He wants a grandbaby so bad, and he’s definitely willing to ask when you’ll start planning your family, no matter how much the question makes you squirm.

 Your cousins are mad they’re at the family Thanksgiving.
-They’d rather be tailgating at the Lions game.
+They’d rather be tailgating at the football game.
 But they’re settling by making everyone shush up while they yell at the TV.